robolyst/osquant/content/papers/measuring-performance/index.md

 The average return measures the return of the investment, and the standard deviation measures the variability of the returns and is a proxy for risk.
 This is one of the industry-standard methods of measuring the performance of an investment.

 Let's go back to Investment A and Investment B. We know Investment B is riskier.
-So, we should expect that its returns vary more than Investment A's returns.
+Therefore, we should expect that its returns vary more than Investment A's returns.
 Look at the chart below.

 ![Standard deviation of returns](images/standard_deviation.svg)